-Our pedals are handmade by one person from beginning to end*, it can get sweaty (and sweary) in the Champion Leccy workshop, but we’re not into exploiting any cheap labour options.
+Our pedals are handmade by one person from beginning to end* in the US, it can get sweaty (and sweary) in the Champion Leccy workshop, but we’re not into exploiting any cheap labour options.
 We like to have control of every stage of the process.

-All of our effects were developed on breadboards by us, either from scratch or based on the schematic of an existing pedal.
-The designs and component choice or values are significantly different enough that none of our pedals are straight up clones.
-From time to time we do make some modded, but representative clones of existing pedals. these are always labelled as such.
+All of our effects were developed on breadboards by us, either from scratch or based on the schematic of an existing pedal (or part of a pedal).
+We experiment and tweak the circuits so that thy are significantly different enough that none of our pedals are straight up clones.
+From time to time we do make some modded, but representative clones of existing pedals.
+These are always labelled as such.
 We use Fuzzdog PCBs for these limited runs.

 We also have articles about the developmental process we went through to produce our own designs for other DIYers or people who might be interested.
 If you are interested in building any of our pedals, working from any of our designs, or have any questions about them and can’t find the information you need, get in contact we’re more than happy to help.